Münster Schaffhausen

 Münster is one of the two main churches of the old town of the Swiss city of Schaffhausen.
-First built in 1064 AD as a Romanesque Basilica of the then Benecdictine Kloster Allerheiligen, it was rebuilt several times, and became in 1524 the Reformed Church of the city of Schaffhausen.
+First built in 1064 AD as a Romanesque Basilica of the then Benedictine Kloster Allerheiligen, it was rebuilt several times, and became in 1524 the Reformed Church of the city of Schaffhausen.

 Geography

 Today the Reformed church is as before architecturally integrated in the vast complex of the former Allerheiligen abbey, and is located at the center of the historic old city of the municipality of Schaffhausen in the Canton of Schaffhausen.

 History

 The development of the city of Schaffhausen is closely linked to the Nellenburg noble family around 1100 AD.
 Various archaeological finds and the building of the present church date back to around 1000 AD.
 The Earls (German: Grafen) von Nellenburg recognized the importance of the geographical area as a transshipment of goods on the Rhine river, and the order to bypass the Rheinfall waterfalls, controlled by the Wörth Castle.
 The Allerheiligen Abbey and the Basilica were founded by Eberhard von Nellenburg in 1049, on 22 November it was consecrated by Pope Leo IX, and in 1064 the construction works were completed.
 The church was dedicated to the Saviour, the Holy Cross, the Virgin Mary and All the Saints.
 Allerheiligen became, instead of the Reichenau Abbey, the new grave lay by the founding family, and various renovations and additions.
 Eberhard became after 1075 a Benedictine monk in the abbey, and died there in 1078 or 1079.
 He was buried in the outdoor crypt that was built for the family.

 In the so-called Investiture Controversy conflict between the Roman Catholic church in Rome and the secular power, the pope loyal Count Burkhard von Nellenburg, the son and heir of Eberhard, conformed in 1080 all of the rights of the monastery.
 The monastery was directly subordinate to the Pope, and received the vast estate of the family, the free election of the abbot, and the mint money market as well as the town of Schaffhausen.
 Thus abbot became the new lord of the city.
 Burkhard remained the monastery's Vogt, and motivated the Abbot William to join with some monks from the Hirsau Abbey, to reform the monastery on the model of Hirsau.
 After more than four centuries of economic and political decline, Michael Eggendorfer, the last abbot of the monastery, initiated the last renovations in 1521/22.
 During the Reformation in Switzerland, the abbey was abolished, and the Cathedral became the second main city church in 1524.